Nonlinear optical response of resonantly driven polaron-polaritons

-\textit{Outlook and conclusions}.--- We have explored the non-equilibrium condensation of polaron-polaritons in the presence of a 2DEG.
+\textit{Outlook and conclusions}.--- We explored the collective properties of polaron-polaritons in the presence of a 2DEG.
 Using a non-perturbative many-body theory, we first showed that the electrons affect both the energy of the polaron-polaritons and the interaction between them.
 The interplay of these two effects were then demonstrated to lead to a highly non-linear behaviour of the condensate, which was analysed using a non-equilibrium Bogoliubov theory.
-In particular, the condensate can be in stable and unstable regimes with very different densities resulting in prominent hysteresis effects depending on the electron density.
+In particular, the condensate exhibits bi-stabilities resulting in prominent hysteresis effects that have no analogue in the absence of the 2DEG.
+This shows that the electron gas not only affects the single particle properties of the polaritons but also their collective behavior.

 Polaritons have already been observed to exhibit non-linear behavior when the pump laser frequency is varied~\cite{Baas2004,Ballarini2013}, and one has furthermore realised polaron-polaritons in the presence of a 2DEG~\cite{Rapaport2001,Bajoni2006,Sidler2016}.
-Thus, the interesting effects presented here for the polaron-polariton condensate should be within reach of present day experimental technology by combining such experiments.
+Thus, the effects presented here should be within reach of present day experimental technology by combining such experiments.
 From a broader perspective, our results demonstrate that polaritons immersed in an electron gas can realise novel hybrid light-matter Bose-Fermi mixtures with interesting properties.
 This motivates future investigations into such mixtures where optical non-linearities have been observed~\cite{Tan2020,Emmanuele2020} and strong mediated interactions between the polaron-polaritons predicted~\cite{Bastarrachea-Magnani2020,Camacho-Guardian2020}.
-Inspired by atomic gases, one may observe phase separation~\cite{Lous2018}, strong coupling effects~\cite{,Fratini2013,Guidini2015}, boson mediated topological and exotic superfluidity~\cite{Wu2016,Ozawa2014}.
-Our theoretical approach is based on the polaron picture, which for Fermi polarons in atomic gases have been show to be accurate for surprisingly high polaron densities~\cite{Lobo2006}.
-It is an interesting challenge to develop a theory that accounts for strong coupling effects both on the polaritons and on the electrons, while describing the non-equilibrium condensation in a systematic way.
+Inspired by atomic gases, one may observe phase separation~\cite{Lous2018}, strong coupling effects~\cite{Fratini2013,Guidini2015}, mediated topological and exotic superfluidity~\cite{Wu2016,Ozawa2014}.
+It is also an interesting challenge to go beyond our polaron approach and develop a theory that accounts for strong coupling effects both on the polaritons and on the electrons, while at the same time describing the non-equilibrium features in a systematic way.